willyywt/willyywt.github.io/book/freedesktop/security.md

 TODO

 ## USBGuard
-USB device is not authenticated device in general, but you can smaller the kernel attach surface by restricting the vendor id and product id that the kernel recognizes (the kernel automatically loads drivers according to vendor id and product id; Chrome OS only blocks device class which is not secure enough: [ChromeOS usbguard bypass](https://packetstormsecurity.com/files/167269/ChromeOS-usbguard-Bypass.html)).
+USB device is not authenticated device in general, but you can smaller the kernel attack surface by restricting the vendor id and product id that the kernel recognizes (the kernel automatically loads drivers according to vendor id and product id; Chrome OS only blocks device class which is not secure enough: [ChromeOS usbguard bypass](https://packetstormsecurity.com/files/167269/ChromeOS-usbguard-Bypass.html)).

 USBGuard is a software framework enforcing USB device policy.